ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/8-structured-content/_index.md

 The main recommendations are:

 - Put your content in a version control system like Git or SVN.
-This comes naturally since Ansible code is usually in text form anyway, and thus can be managed easily.
+This comes naturally since Ansible code is in text form anyway, and thus can be managed easily.

-- Group your code by logical units, called "[roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html)" in Ansible.
+- Group your code by logical units, called [roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html) in Ansible.

   - Example: have all code, config templates and files for the apache web server in one role, and all code, configuration and sql statements for the database in another role.
 That way the code becomes much better to read and handle, and roles can be made re-usable and shared between projects, teams or with the global community.

-Of course, what structure works best in the end depends on the individual requirements, but we will highlight some common ground rules which apply to almost all use cases.
+Of course, which structure works best in the end depends on the individual requirements, but we will highlight some common ground rules which apply to almost all use cases.

 The first recommendation is to separate *specific code* from *reusable/generic code* from *data*: